2 - Medical

 - Roll away from the hole.

-- Crawl on your stomach to safety.
+- Crawl or slide on your stomach to safety.

 - Move to a safe, warm location as quickly as possible.